 Exiting the port area, you are on Bay street, a main business and shopping area with all of your typical stores.
 The Princess wanted to return to this area to shop later, but those plans were altered due to the extended time of this tour.

 The 66 stairs of this staircase are constructed of coral rock and took years for 600 slaves to carve using only a hammer and chisel.
-Of course, I made it a point to run up and down the stairs for a photo-op.
+Of course, I made it a point to run up and down the stairs.
 A little exercise on vacation is not a bad thing!
-There was also a gentleman there who was more than happy to take pictures and provide basic facts about the stairs.

 Fort Fincastle costs a nominal fee to enter, which was not included in our tour price.
 The fort is small, and there is a guide inside describing the history of the fort and the surrounding area.
-Inside the fort, we were able to grab a few panoramic shots and a few selfies “locked” in the prison cells and “firing the cannon”.
+Inside the fort, we were able to grab a few panoramic shots and a few selfies like me “firing the cannon”.
 It would not be a stop at a fort without me acting like a kid.

 On To Fort Charlotte